Open-Tech-Foundation/react-form/website/docs/intro.md

 # @open-tech-world/react-form

-> State Manager for React Forms.
+> Build & Manage the State of Forms in React.

 ## Features